dsaadatmandi/harmonic/README.md

 - [ ] Add retry logic with debounce

 **Security Improvements**
-- [ ] Implement TLS encryption for network traffic -> letsencrypt? requires internet and infra setup / ssh style "fingerprint" prompt

 - [ ] Investigate complexity of authentication/authorization (token-based or mTLS)
 - [ ] Implement graceful shutdown handling

 **Performance Enhancements**
-- [ ] Add parallel file writes -> algorithm is now parallelised.
-Separate point on this further down
 - [ ] Add zero-copy I/O optimizations -> this should be implemented, particularly for larger files. use Bytes type?

 **Usability**
 - [ ] Improve tracing - currently a bit hard to follow.
 Improve how traces and spans are captured and what is instrumented
-- [ ] Better initial setup cli guidance -> prompt user to enter certain config rather than referring to config file?
+- [ ] Improve cli functionality -> allow more config to be directly passed as args

 **Configurability**
 - [ ] More sync modes that can trigger start -> May be redundant

 **Completed**
 - [x] Investigate replacing MD5 (BLAKE3!) -> now using faster, more secure BLAKE3 -> enabler for rolling hash partial updates?
+- [x] Implement TLS encryption for network traffic -> ~~letsencrypt? requires internet and infra setup / ssh style "fingerprint" prompt~~ added bootstrap functionality to share self signed cert with clients via new grpc service
 - [x] Overhaul synchronization algorithm -> rsync style rolling hash but faster algorithms and protocol + set and forget style sync with debounce
+- [x] Add parallel file writes -> algorithm is now parallelised.
+Separate point on this further down
-- [x] Implement weak hashing algorithm -> No actively maintained adler32 crate with rolling hash -> Implemented BuzHash in pure rust.
-Potentially faster than adler32, to be investigated
+- [x] Implement weak hashing algorithm -> No actively maintained adler32 crate with rolling hash -> Implemented BuzHash in pure rust -> Potentially faster than adler32
 - [x] Configurable debounce algorithm
 - [x] Prevent directory traversal attacks -> should be resolved due to relative path creation
 - [x] Implement delta sync ~~(converging dynamic rolling hash idea)~~ -> Proper rolling hash algorithm implemented